-Saul Blease is a twenty-one year old singer-songwriter and multi-instrumentalist from Bristol, currently based in Cheltenham, creating new music that fuses together elements of alternative, heavy and progressive rock, with splashes of industrial and electronica.
+Saul Blease is a twenty-three year old singer-songwriter and multi-instrumentalist from Bristol, currently based in Cheltenham, creating new music that fuses together elements of alternative, heavy and progressive rock, with splashes of industrial and electronica.
 His album Daybreak, released when he was just 18, was described by Prog Britannia as a "fantastic debut".

 After a brief stint learning the recorder he concentrated on the keyboard from age six picking up the guitar along the way.

 An offer of free singing lessons led to an audition at Bristol Cathedral where he eventually rose to the rank of Head Chorister before retiring due to “old age” having toured with the choir in France and Germany and recorded a CD of choral music.